kenzonobre/Evolutionary-fish/docs/evolutionAnalysis.md

 If the blue boid become the best boid of the generation, it will pass its unfit genes, such as the low ```avoidSharkWeigh``` (giving less priority to avoid sharks), worsening and declining the mean fitness of the population.

-Here is another simulation in which there are four downward slopes (aproximatelly in the generations 170, 300, 650, 1250), which were evidenced by :
+Here is another simulation in which there are four downward slopes (aproximatelly in the generations 170, 300, 650, 1250) :

 <p align = "center">
   <img width = "1000" src = "https://github.com/kenzonobre/Evolutionary-fish/blob/main/assets/evolution2_20_generation_interval.png">